miguelrodriguezrv/concurrency-arena/CHALLENGE_IMPLEMENTATION.md

 * **Heartbeat Monitor:** The Executor sends a heartbeat every 500ms.
 * **Stall Detection:** If the "Printer Queue" is non-empty AND the "Processed Count" has not increased for 3 seconds while locks are held, the Relay emits a `STALL` event.
 * **UI Representation:** In React, find the two workers involved in the circular wait and draw a **pulsing red SVG line** between them.

----

-## Next Step for Implementation

-Would you like me to write the **TypeScript interface for the `WarehouseAPI` class** that includes the internal Mutex logic?
-This will be the actual code you drop into the Worker to act as the "Engine."